 Cairns, Australia, June 22-23, 2017

-This workshop aims at bringing forecasting experts and practitioners together to share experiences and best practices on a wide range of important business problems in the energy industry.
+ISEA 2017 (International Symposium on Energy Analytics) aims at bringing forecasting experts and practitioners together to share experiences and best practices on a wide range of important business problems in the energy industry.
 Selected papers will be published in a special section of the International Journal of Forecasting.
-If you are interested in contributing a presentation to this symposium, please submit a one-page extended abstract to both guest editors via email with the subject line “ISEA2017 Abstract Submission”.
+To submit an abstract: https://forecasters.org/20th-iif-workshop/

 About the Workshops

 The International Institute of Forecasters sponsors annual workshops, each of which focuses on a specific theme (e.g., stochastic demographic forecasting).
 The purpose of these workshops is to hold smaller, informal meetings where experts in a particular field of forecasting can discuss forecasting problems, research, and solutions.
 There is generally a nominal registration fee associated with attendance.
 Later, and following the usual refereeing process, papers from the workshops can be included in a special issue of the International Journal of Forecasting.
 If you are interested in hosting a workshop:

 - Contact: , IIF Director

 Past Workshops – click on any link to read the full report